 6. Most people speak very little English

-A lot of people are surprised to find out that most Japanese people speak very little English.
+A lot of people traveling to Japan for the first time are surprised that most Japanese people speak very little English.
 You can generally communicate basic things, but don’t expect to have a lot of in depth conversations.

 Although most people learn basic English in school, they don’t use it that much unless they work in the tourism industry or at an international company.